-While troubleshooting Form performance, we saw that a large number of AJAX calls are made back to the server one after another.
+While troubleshooting Form performance, a large number of AJAX calls are made back to the server one after another.
 In a Network Trace they will have the name "CalendarAJAXCall.ashx".
 This slows down performance of the Form and it will take longer to load.

 This happens when you create a To Date or To DateTime conversion function in an expression.
-We can understand that this is needed to do a "To UTC" conversion based on the server date time, but the problem is that these calls are all made one after another, and there is no real way to change that.
+This is needed to do a "To UTC" conversion based on the server date time, but the problem is that these calls are all made one after another, and there is no real way to change that.

 In the environment we lose in total about 1.5 seconds on these Date conversion functions - this works out to about 30% of the total form load time.
 There is a way that this can be improved so that the calls can be made concurrently to not lose so much time.